alemart/surgescript/docs/engine/entity.md

 -------

 ```
-// In the example below, MyExplosion (entity) has a Actor component
+// In the example below, MyExplosion (entity) has an Actor component
 // that gives it a visible form (a sprite) in world space.
 using SurgeEngine.Actor;